delthan/downthon_AB/to_do.md

 * ~~add links to posts on indices (post and author should be easy, tags might have to come later)~~
 * ~~add functionality to check if folder exists, create it if it doesn't~~
   * ~~done for major folders, need to figure out how to handle on file creation for posts, specifically for years~~
-* fix index.html link for other files
+* ~~fix index.html link for other files~~
 * ~~add about link to footer~~
 * ~~add site icon (need name first?)~~
 * ~~add site title to header and config.json~~
 * need to make some improvements to the overall look of the blog html
 * index pagination? (not at release, not sure how to handle)
-* a sidebar would be great, with a link to the individual author and tag pages, and the about page (not at release, not sure how to handle)
+* a sidebar would be great, with a link to the individual author and tag pages and the about page (not at release, not sure how to handle)